 At the end of July 2021, we were honoured to once again team up with the mighty Waves plugin dynasty, to bring our users and visitors a 2nd free plugin from their industry-leading arsenal!

 First time around, we offered up OneKnob Phatter, a one-stop shop for all your mix thickening and saturation needs.
 This time, we were able to offer the equally indispensable OneKnob Filter for the production pleasure of our newsletter team.

-Seeing as so many of us were able to get a hefty dose of analog-style warmth and filtered fun on the house, I thought it only right that I take this new sound sculpting toy out for a test drive, to showcase all that it can do and in record time.
+Seeing as so many of us were able to get a hefty dose of analog-style warmth and filtered fun on the house, I thought it only right that I take this new sound sculpting toy out for a test drive, to showcase all that it can do using some of our royalty-free samples and in record time.
 Let’s dig in!

 One Knob, Infinite Application

 Waves’ OneKnob series is designed, above all else, with ease of use in mind, with plugins in most cases consisting of just a single dial which you can crank from 0 to 10 to apply the effect in question.

 OneKnob Filter slightly deviates from this playbook by also bringing the 2nd most important facet of the all-important filter into the mix, resonance.

 From none to moderate, high to extreme (for what’s the point of just a little resonance after all?!), this button offers producers an effortless control for dialling in just the right amount of filter sheen or scream into their sessions.